globaldatanet/marketplace-automation/README.md

 Share Marketplace subscriptions with your AWS Organization

-## UseCase
-In order to by able to manage Marketplace Subscriptions for a whole aws Organization in one Account - to help the purchase department with their daily work and prevent contracts from being concluded without them, we developed a solution that will enable multi account managing of marketplace subscriptions trough a whole aws organization.

-The Solution will take care that if new Accounts are added, existing are SUSPENDED or even if the specific tag for licences is updated at one Account - that every licences which are existing will be shared or removed from that Account.

 ![Architecture](./static/marketplacesubscription.png "Architecture")

-⚠️ The API is currently very slow - when i was  adding removing around 20 Accounts it was already taking 2-3 hours.
+⚠️ The API is currently very slow - when we were removing around 2 Licenses in around 20 Accounts it was already taking 1-2 hours.

 ℹ️ - You cannot share a License which is already existing in the target account.
 ### Update Trigger